 We found the remote lacking in everything except channel and volume buttons.
 No menu or input buttons.
 You can replace it with a Harmony remote that has everything, so all is not lost.

 It has the same specs as the LG but with one extra HDMI input and two extra USB slots.
-At $1298.00, it is $220 more than the LG.
+At $1198.00, it's about $340 more expensive than the LG.

 We couldn't get the Bluetooth to pair with any of our devices.
 We thought this would be a given at this price.

-The Sceptre caught our eye because of the price ($729) but we soon lost interest as it's not a smart TV.
-It does have 4K-UHD and 120hz so it has an okay picture.
+The Sceptre caught our eye because of the price ($524!), but we soon lost interest as it's not a smart TV.
+It does have 4K-UHD and 120hz, so it has an okay picture.
 While the specs say it's 4K, we really doubted it.
-The sound really wasn't great at all but it would probably improve with external speakers.
+The sound really wasn't great at all, but it would probably improve with external speakers.

 If you're in the market for just a big, old-fashioned LED TV, this is probably a good buy for the price.
 We moved on quickly after finding out it wasn't smart compatible.

 We also like sticking with tried and true brands.
 Although this Sceptre came with a 12-month warranty, you just don't know what the service is like if you do have a problem.